schm1263/Fintech_Project_1/README.md

 Research

 Questions to Answer:

-Does monetary supply actually stimulate the economy or does it just pump investments such as stocks, crypto, and housing?
-Compare money printed over the past 40 years to
-GDP
-Personal income
-Stock indices
-Bitcoin price
-Housing prices
-Bonds
-Zoom in on significant economic events
-Financial crisis
-Pandemic
-9/11
+Does monetary supply actually stimulate the economy?
+What is the effect of Monetary Supply on House Prices over the last 25 years?

 # Monetary Supply and Housing Prices